roob-p/Joynix/docs/README.md

 - It's designed to make controller configuration fast and simple: just open a config `.ini` and edit assignments, modifiers and variables.
 - Config files can be edited and reloaded on-the-fly using a hotkey, without restarting the application.
 - **It provides fine control over several controller aspects**: deadzone types (square/rectangular, circular with and without rescale), deadzone values (per stick, axis, or direction), axis inversion, modifiers (`[Toggle],[Turbo],[TurboToggle],[Execute],[Combo],[Sequence]` and others) and more.
+- Config selection supports loading through a config variable, command line arguments and drag and drop.
 - Future updates will include a tray-resident profile switcher, `[MACRO]` and `[TEXT]` modifiers.